 As the head of the Department of Children’s Emigration in the Reich Association of Jews in Germany (Reichsvereinigung der Juden in Deutschland) between 1934 and 1940, Käte Rosenheim rescued thousands of children.
-Because she was successful in her work, she and her staff enabled a total of over 7,250 Jewish children to escape from Nazi Germany.
+Because she was successful in her work, she and her staff facilitated the escape of over 7,250 Jewish children from Nazi Germany.

 Käte Rosenheim was born in Berlin on January 13, 1892.
 Her father, Theodor Rosenheim (Bromberg 1868–Berlin 1939), was a university professor and a physician; her mother, Hedwig (née Lipmann, 1868–1955), was a homemaker.
 Eleven years after Käte’s birth the family Rosenheim welcomed another daughter, Hildegard (1903–1986).